Extension in returns filing date urged

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In a letter to Dr Jahanzeb Khan, chairman of the Federal Board of Revenue (FBR), on Wednesday, PTBA requested to extend the time for filing income tax returns and wealth statement for the tax year 2018.
+The Karachi Tax Bar Association (KTBA) sent a letter to the chairman of the Federal Board of Revenue (FBR), explaining reasons for extending the last date for filing the deadline.

-Abdul Qadir Memon, president of PTBA, said that the association was anticipating massive increase in the number of return filers because the government was showing desire to facilitate the tax filers, decision to resolve all contemptuous issues, and induction of new taxpayers who took advantage of recent amnesty scheme.
+During the current year, many taxpayers having foreign–sourced income want to declare it in proper manner; however, procedure in this regard is not explained by the FBR as to how this information can be reported in the return form because it only provides one column for filing foreign income from all sources.
+The KTBA also said returns form was abruptly changed on November 25 without any issuance of notification and saving certificates category changed from final tax to other source of income.
+This has caused problem for the taxpayers.

-In a letter to Dr Jahanzeb Khan, chairman of the Federal Board of Revenue (FBR), on Wednesday, PTBA requested to extend the time for filing income tax returns and wealth statement for the tax year 2018.
+The Karachi Tax Bar Association (KTBA) sent a letter to the chairman of the Federal Board of Revenue (FBR), explaining reasons for extending the last date for filing the deadline.

-Abdul Qadir Memon, president of PTBA, said that the association was anticipating massive increase in the number of return filers because the government was showing desire to facilitate the tax filers, decision to resolve all contemptuous issues, and induction of new taxpayers who took advantage of recent amnesty scheme.
+During the current year, many taxpayers having foreign–sourced income want to declare it in proper manner; however, procedure in this regard is not explained by the FBR as to how this information can be reported in the return form because it only provides one column for filing foreign income from all sources.
+The KTBA also said returns form was abruptly changed on November 25 without any issuance of notification and saving certificates category changed from final tax to other source of income.
+This has caused problem for the taxpayers.